 Prof. Nicole McNeil is the director of the CLAD Lab at the University of Notre Dame.
 She is the ACE Collegiate Professor of Psychology at Notre Dame.
 She received her B.S. from Carnegie Mellon and her Ph.D. from University of Wisconsin.
 She did a postdoc at Yale.
 Her research focuses on cognitive development in the areas of symbolic understanding, quantitative reasoning, and problem solving.
 Prof. McNeil is a member of the developmental and CBB area groups in the psychology department.
 She also directs the Education Schooling and Society minor on campus and is a Fellow of the Institute for Educational Initiatives, which houses the ND PIER program.
 She serves on the Restorative Justice Education Committee for the SBCSC.
-For more information, check out her CV, email firstname.lastname@example.org, or follow her on Twitter @NicoleMMcNeil.
+For more information, check out her CV, email email@example.com, or follow her on Twitter.

 Connor O'Rear is third year graduate student in the lab.
 He came to Notre Dame from Wabash College, where he majored in psychology.
 Connor is interested in how and why certain lessons and instructional interventions promote children's conceptual understanding and math achievement.